<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 Tencent Cloud CDN is an integral part of Tencent's broad cloud service offering.
 Designed to serve a rapidly expanding user base in Asia, it provides high-performance content delivery, advanced optimization, and real-time analytics.
 Its integration with other Tencent services makes it a strategic choice for mobile apps, gaming platforms, and live streaming.

-Price: Tencent Cloud CDN pricing for traffic-based billing starts at $32.30 per TB in China and $103.90 per TB in South America and Africa for usage below 2TB, with discounts for higher volumes, dropping to $16.90 per TB in China and $78.10 per TB in Africa and South America for usage above 100TB; regional pricing varies across Asia-Pacific, Europe, North America, Middle East, and Africa, with VIP plans available for customers spending over $20,000 per month.
+Price: Traffic-based billing starts at $32.30 per TB in China and $103.90 per TB in South America and Africa for usage below 2TB, with discounts for higher volumes, dropping to $16.90 per TB in China and $78.10 per TB in Africa and South America for usage above 100TB.
+VIP plans available for customers spending over $20,000 per month.

 Use Cases: